Shywim/auboutdufil-api/README.md

 ## Response format

-The server response with JSON data with the following model:
+The server answers with JSON data with the following model:

  - `title`: Title of the audio track
  - `artist`: Artist of the audio track